volodbol/bojia-tg-bot/NOTES.md

 vacancy before `from` time, stop processing).
 Uses general retry.

 To generate cover letter for one vacancy by OpenAI GPT3.5 - 1s (no idea what we can do here).
-Uses Spring AI retry with settings from property plus default from reference site.
+Uses Spring AI retry with settings from property plus default.

 To send two messages by TG bot with vacancy and cover letter - 1s (no idea what we can do here).
-Doesn't use retry logic.
+Uses general retry.